refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 The Refinery philosophy includes several guiding principles:

--   **“The Rails Way” where possible** - Refinery embraces conventions used in Rails, allowing any Rails programmer to leverage existing knowledge to get up and running quickly.
+  - **"The Rails Way" where possible** - Refinery embraces conventions used in Rails, allowing any Rails programmer to leverage existing knowledge to get up and running quickly.
--   **End user focused interface** - Refinery’s user interface is simple, bright and attractive so end users feel invited and not overwhelmed.
+  - **End user focused interface** - Refinery's user interface is simple, bright and attractive so end users feel invited and not overwhelmed.
   - **Awesome developer tools** - Refinery makes it easy for developers to add functionality and change the front end look and feel.
   - **Encourage and Help Others** - Refinery has an active community on Google Groups and IRC.
 If you ever have a question there is someone able and willing to assist.

-#### Refinery’s architecture
+#### Refinery's architecture

 Refinery is comprised of several Rails Engines.
-Each engine, or “extension,” acts like a mini Rails application with its own routes and views.
+Each engine, or "extension," acts like a mini Rails application with its own routes and views.
 Refinery is architected like this so that it keeps out of the way of any custom development you will do in the */app* directory.